 The current index when iterating through all occurrences of the web element.
 For instance, if three occurrences of a div tag are found, this property will contain 1 for the first one, then 2 for the second and finally 3 for the last one.

-This green output connector triggers when the iteration of all occurrences are completed.
+This green output connector triggers when the iteration of all occurrences is completed.

-The maximum time spent searching for the web element before giving up and triggering “Not found” (see above).
+The maximum time spent for opening the browser window and navigating to the web address (URL) before giving up and triggering “Timeout occurred” (see above).